vonajs/vona/packages-docs/guide/techniques/orm/config.md

 const items = clientDefault.db.connection.select('*').from('tableName');
 ```

-### 4. Getting the Current Data Source
+### 4. Obtaining the Current Datasource

-In real-world code, we might use any data source.
-We can use the following code to get the current data source in the context:
+In real-world code, we might use any datasource.
+We can use the following code to get the current datasource in the context:

 ``` typescript
 const current = app.bean.database.current;
 const items = current.connection.select('*').from('tableName');
 ```

-## Advanced Customization of the Default Data Source
+## Advanced Customization of the Default Datasource

-Let's first look at the type definition for the default data source:
+Let's first look at the type definition for the default datasource:

 ``` typescript
 export type TypeDefaultClientNameFn = (ctx: VonaContext) => keyof IDatabaseClientRecord;